Let’s Stop Wasting Stormwater!

 L.A.
 County receives over 100 billion gallons of rain water on average each year.
 Our current stormwater system captures only 20 percent of this water resource.

 Where does the rest go?
 This wasted water flows through streets, storm drains and rivers directly into the Pacific Ocean, taking with it oil, trash and plastic pollution, fecal bacteria, and other contaminants.
 These pollutants pose a serious health and safety risk to anyone who visits the rivers, streams or ocean, and to any animal that lives in these habitats.

 Today, 85 percent of L.A.
 County’s water is piped in from locations up to 400 miles away.
 These critical water lifelines for millions of Angelenos are at risk from drought, earthquakes and other natural disasters.

-In addition to ongoing efforts to conserve water at home, we must also come together as a community to conserve our stormwater.
+In addition to ongoing efforts to conserve water at home, we must also come together as a community to conserve our rain water.
 Only 11 percent of L.A.
 County’s water supply comes from stormwater.
 We can triple that amount with more local rain water capture and treatment.

-Innovative nature-based stormwater management projects, including rain gardens and green alleys are sprouting up in neighborhoods across L.A.
+Innovative nature-based, water quality stormwater management projects, including rain gardens and green alleys are sprouting up in neighborhoods across L.A.
 County.
 Treated stormwater can be used in place of drinking water for irrigation, or to replenish our groundwater resources.
 These projects all function to increase water supply, improve water quality, decrease flooding and provide new green space, particularly in disadvantaged communities.

-We must invest in nature-based stormwater solutions to decrease our water waste, improve environmental and public health, and create over 7,000 new green jobs in the process.
+We must invest in nature-based, water quality solutions to decrease our water waste, improve environmental and public health, and create over 7,000 new green jobs in the process.

 Sign this petition with Heal the Bay to tell the L.A.
 County Board of Supervisors to add a Stormwater Funding Measure to the November 2018 ballot.